Exawind/amr-wind-frontend/turbines/README.md

-#Turbine definitions
+# Turbine definitions

-Put turbine definitions in yaml files in this directory
+Put turbine definitions in yaml files in this directory.